guillermooo/Vintageous/README.md

 To use this development version, you should:

 1. ensure the built-in Vintage package is in the ``ignored_packages`` list, as it is by default
-2. zip the contents of this repository and add the extension *.sublime-package* to the archive
+2. zip the content of this repository and add the extension *.sublime-package* to the archive
-3. copy the *.sublime-package* file to the *Installed Packages* folder, located under Sublime Text's data folder
+3. copy the *.sublime-package* file to the *Installed Packages* folder, located under Sublime Text's data directory

 Documentation